 This figure indicates the percent of long-term care patients receiving antianxiety drugs.

 Managing Depression Among Residents

 This is a measure of the percentage of long-term care patients demonstrating symptoms of depression.

 Appropriate Vaccine Usage

-This is the percentage of patients who received the pneumonia and flu vaccines.
+This is the percent of residents that have received the flu and pneumonia vaccines.
 High vaccination rates should be standard at this point.